caiostringari/picoastal/README.md

 - ```stream_size```: Size of the window when displaying the video stream in the screen.
 - ```notify```: if ```true``` will send an email with latest captured frame.
 See note below.

+This file can be save anywhere in the system and will be read any time a camera operation takes place.

-## 3.1 Notifications configuration
+## 3.1.
+Notifications Configuration

 To be defined.

-# 4 Capturing frames
+# 4. Capturing Frames

 First, make sure you have the appropriate code.
 Clone this repository with: